astagi/pygoexamples/4_parallel_execution/README.md

     Done!
 My final value is 0
     Time taken in seconds - 3.892970085144043

-If you want to know more about GIL https://realpython.com/python-gil/
+If you want to know more about GIL, [go there](https://realpython.com/python-gil/)